jakehilton/netconnectionsmart/README.md

 * encrypted: used if you want to force the use of an encrypted connection (rtmp(t)e)
 * force_tunneling: used if you don't ever want to attempt rtmp connections
 * skip_tunneling: used if you don't ever want to attempt rtmpt connections
 * reconnect_count_limit: specify the max amount of reconnect attempts are made.
+If set to 0 reconnect attempts will occur indefinitely.
+Default is 10.
+* reconnect_max_time_wait: specify the max amount of time to pass between reconnect attempts.
+The reconnect logic employs an exponential back-off algorithm so it delays each successive attempt expnentially with a cap at the max set here plus a random seed.
 Default is 10.
 * sequential_connect: a boolean to enable or disable the sequential connect approach.
 By default it is disabled.
 This will try a connection one at a time and wait for a failure prior to trying the next type in the sequence.
 * shotgun_connect: a boolean to enable or disable the shotgun approach.
 By default it is enabled.
 * portArray: an array containing ports in the order they should be tried.
 By default is it [443,80,1935]